Woodbridge Community Hall Management Committee

 This Policy should be read in conjunction with the Risk Assessment Policy and the Code of Conduct Policy.

-It is the policy of the Woodbridge Community Hall Management Committee (WCHMC) to provide and maintain safe and healthy working conditions, equipment and systems of work for all staff and committee members, hirers and users of the Woodbridge Community Hall (WCH).
-This policy also provides information, instruction, training and supervision as is needed for this purpose in accordance with Health and Safety at Work Act 1974 and 1999 secondary legislation and the Regulatory Reform (Fire Safety) order 2005
+It is the policy of the Woodbridge Community Hall Management Committee (WCHMC) to provide and maintain safe and healthy working conditions, equipment and systems of work for all staff, committee members, volunteers, hirers and users of the Woodbridge Community Hall (WCH).
+This policy also provides information, instruction, training and supervision as is needed for this purpose in accordance with Health and Safety at Work Act 1974 and 1999 secondary legislation and the Regulatory Reform (Fire Safety) order 2005.

 We also accept our responsibility for the health and safety of other people who may be affected by our hiring of the WCH.